Gideon-Stein/TBQN/README.md

 # TBQN
 The code base for my Master thesis "Transformer based action sequence generation in reinforcement learning settings".
-It includes Fully modularized code to train, Hp optimize and evaluate a DQN agent with a Transformer based architecture as its network  (TBQN).
+It includes fully modularized code to train, Hp optimize and evaluate a DQN agent with a Transformer based architecture as its network  (TBQN).
+The basic network structure is depicted below.

 <img src="architecture.png" alt="drawing" width="200"/>